AriFordsham/GHCWiki/working-conventions/darcs.md

   `darcs pull -a -p "FIX BUILD"` in order to grab patches that fix it, without grabbing anything else that might introduce further breakage.

-- If your patch fixes a bug, then begin the patch name with `"FIX #NNNN"`, where `NNNN` is the ticket number. e.g.
+- If your patch fixes a bug, then include the ticket number in the form `#NNNN` in the patch name, e.g.

   ```wiki
     FIX #767 (withMVar family have a bug)